krush62/KPix/README.md

 ⭐ stylus and touch support\
 ⭐ automatic light/dark theme

+## Developer Statement
+KPix began as a personal project designed around my own pixel art workflow.
+I also used it as an opportunity to learn Flutter for desktop and tablet development.
+Because of this, some UI and workflow choices might feel unconventional—but these restrictions are entirely by design.
+I eventually decided to polish the app and release it to the public.
+Because I am a strong advocate for FOSS and open distribution channels, KPix is not available on Google Play or the Apple App Store.

+## AI usage statement
+I am a professional developer and frequently use AI in my daily work, but KPix is entirely human-made.
+This project was started way before the rise of LLMs, and I wanted to keep it that way to ensure I fully understand everything I am responsible for.
+To me, that is essential for being proud of my work.

+## More Information
 You might also want to read the [F.A.Q.](faq.md) or watch the (slightly outdated) [feature overview video](https://youtu.be/Vcz6QdcY5tY).

 # 🔥Features